jackcallister/react-webpack-boilerplate/README.md

 `npm install webpack -g`

-`webpack -w`
+`npm start`

-Webpack is now watching your project for changes.
-Open up a new terminal tab to boot up a server.
+Webpack is now watching your project for changes and a Python server is running.

-`cd app/site`

-`python -m SimpleHTTPServer`

 Visit `http://localhost:8000` and you should be good to go!